mockoon/mockoon/README.md

 ## Contributing

-If you are interested in contributing to Mockoon, please take a look at the document [CONTRIBUTING](https://github.com/mockoon/mockoon/blob/master/CONTRIBUTING.md).
+If you are interested in contributing to Mockoon, please take a look at the [contributing guidelines](https://github.com/mockoon/mockoon/blob/master/CONTRIBUTING.md).

 Please also take a look at our [Code of Conduct](https://github.com/mockoon/mockoon/blob/master/CODE_OF_CONDUCT.md).

 ## Roadmap

-If you want to know what will be coming in the next release you can check the [milestones](https://github.com/mockoon/mockoon/milestones) and the [project "Roadmap"](https://github.com/orgs/mockoon/projects/2).
+If you want to know what will be coming in the next release you can check the [project "Roadmap"](https://github.com/orgs/mockoon/projects/2).

 New releases will be announced on Mockoon's [Twitter account @GetMockoon](https://twitter.com/GetMockoon) and through the newsletter to which you can subscribe [here](http://eepurl.com/dskB2X).